Previous dayMarch 27, 2026Next day

 0.8 km---AutoUSGS →

-March 27, 2026 brought a magnitude 2.2 earthquake 95 km SE of Kingston, Nevada, logged at 23:42 UTC.
+On March 27, 2026 at 23:42 UTC, a magnitude 2.2 earthquake struck 95 km SE of Kingston, Nevada.
 At a depth of just 0.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 38.579°, -116.320°.
+The epicenter is at 38.579°, -116.320°.
 The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27